Kreker911/crypto-app-frontend/README.md

 - Dynamic Tooltips: Displays date, month, and time in tooltips when hovering over the chart.

+- In the project, the Routes and Route components from React Router were utilized to manage the application's navigation.

 - Responsive Design: Optimized for various screen sizes.

+- Custom Converter component that displays the value in USD of entered amount of coins

 ## Technologies Used